jbock-java/jbock/SPAGHETTI.md

 Next, we look at some of the features in more detail.

-### Argument vector
+### Parameter types

 Command line applications have access to a special array of strings, which is often called `args` or `argv`.
+This represents the command line parameters that are passed to the application at runtime.

 Some of the tokens in this array take the form of key-value pairs.
 These are called "Options" or "non-positional parameters".
 Others may be distinguished by their position.

-Let's take a closer look at the basic parameter types:
+Now we take a closer look at the basic parameter types:

 1. <a href="#positional-parameters">*Positional parameters*</a>
 1. Options